 If you’re looking to work off a belly full of food and wine, you have plenty of outdoor adventure tours in Dubrovnik to keep you active.
 The surrounding areas of Dubrovnik are full of untouched nature, many places barely touched by tourists.

-If you’re interested in seeing the Panoramic view from atop Srd, consider taking this sunset hike and gourmet picnic tour that my friend leads!
-She wakes up at the crack of dawn everyday just to get the freshest ingredients from the local market, and her gourmet picnics are the perfect treat after a brisk hike.
-Especially now that the Dubrovnik cable car is not running this season, this tour is a good alternative so you can still Srd from up top.
+Interested in seeing the Panoramic view from atop Srd?
+Consider taking this sunset hike and gourmet picnic tour that my friend leads!
+She wakes up at the crack of dawn everyday just to get the freshest ingredients from the local market.
+Her gourmet picnics are the perfect treat after a brisk hike.

-If you’re up for a full day hiking and swimming tour, you can explore the island of Kolocep with a 3 hour hike followed by a swim in several hidden coves and beaches.
+If you’re up for a full day hiking and swimming tour, you can explore the island of Kolocep.
+This tour includes a 3 hour hike followed by a swim in several hidden coves and beaches.
 The tour provides a snack as well.

 Dubrovnik itself is not an ideal place for biking because there are SO many hills.
-However, there are several island bike tours from Dubrovnik that you can take to explore the Elaphiti Islands for the day.
+However, there are several island bike tours that make for great day trips.

-If you’re really up for a challenge or are an avid climber, you can take a Dubrovnik climbing tour in the countryside.
+If you’re an avid climber, you can take a Dubrovnik climbing tour in the countryside.
 This class is taught by a trained instructor and is open to all skill levels.

-If you are with kids, a better activity might be this Dubrovnik escape room tour.
+If you are with kids, a better activity might be these Dubrovnik escape room tours.
 You have one hour to “escape” the room and solve the mystery.
 It’s also an educational tour explaining a bit of the history of the city.